Amadeo Bennetta

 International Influences

-I was born in France and grew up in Virginia, benefiting from the simplicities of a rural upbringing and the opportunity to experience broad, rich cultures.
-My entire life, I’ve been on a single-track towards residential architecture in what has always felt like a predetermined life calling.
-I was fortunate to inherit the drive and work ethic of my mother, and of my grandfather, who was also an architect.
+I was born in France and raised in rural Virginia, where I benefited from both the simplicity of country life and exposure to a rich breadth of cultures.
+From an early age, residential architecture felt less like a career choice than a calling.
+I was fortunate to inherit the drive and work ethic of my mother, as well as a passion for architecture from my grandfather, who was an architect himself.

 Madame Mouse’s Houses